|

 Take a minute to ‘just look at it’ before you try to play it.

-This module has dealt only with the simplest patterns in white-key-only chords (the ‘Group One’ chords of the free Musicarta Chord Generator pdf download).
-Serious students would go on to transpose the patterns into Chord Generator ‘Group Two’ (one black key) chords – D, A and E major and C, F, G and B minors.
+Committed students will go on to transpose the patterns into Chord Generator ‘Group Two’ (one black key) chords – D, A and E major and C, F, G and B minors.

 These are much more challenging for the hand – you will find you have to play much further up towards the back of the keys, and ‘climb over’ the black keys that are ‘in the way’.
-Try playing the Module two-chord riffs in E minor with D major, G minor with F major and B minor with A major.

 |